nine7nine/FSThost-pkgbuild/README.md

 ____
 WINE-NSPA's RT POLICIES & DESIGN:

 Wine-NSPA allows setting the RT policy, as shown above (WINE_RT_POLICY).
-I'm not convinced that SCHED_FIFO is the best fit for wine.
-In fact, I don't use SCHED_FIFO anymore.
-I think with so many threads at the same/similar high priority and due to Windows scheduler characteristics, SCHED_RR is more appropriate.
+For Wine-NSPA's core / most critical threads, we force SCHED_FIFO + highest priority.
+For slightly lower priority realtime threads, we can set RT policy to SCHED_RR or SCHED_FIFO.
+I think with so many threads at the same/similar high priority and due to Windows scheduler's own behaviour, SCHED_RR is likely more appropriate for some of these proaudio plugin's realtime threads.

 Note: Windows' highest priority threads use Round-Robin and therefore have a quantum / timeslice.